 Imagine a company rolling out a new software system.
 Employees who are motivated to learn it will dive into training sessions, ask questions, and practice until they get it right, leading to a smoother transition and higher productivity.

-Importance of Motivation in Leadership
+Motivation in Leadership

 Good leaders know how to motivate their teams.
 Motivated employees are more productive, creative, and committed to their work.
 Leaders who understand what motivates people can create environments where motivation flourishes.